iotexproject/w3bstream/docs/CONTRIBUTING.md

 1. **Code Contributions**: If you're looking to add or fix something in the codebase, please follow the steps outlined in the Getting started below.
 2. **Bug Reports**: If you find a bug, please open an issue using the **Bug Report** template..
 3. **Feature Suggestions**: Have ideas for new features?
 Open an issue using the **Feature Request** template.
 4. **Documentation**: Improvements or additions to our documentation are always welcome.
 We currently use GitBook for our documentation, and you can read it at [docs.iotex.io](https://docs.iotex.io).
-Just locat the "Edit this Page on GitHub" link on any page to start contributing.
+Just locate the "Edit this Page on GitHub" link on any page to start contributing.

 ## Getting Started